-FMLA also protects the employee's job during the leave period, and at the end of the leave an employer must return the employee to his or her original job or its equivalent.
-One reason an employee may go on leave is to deal with a serious health condition.
-Unlike workers' comp, the cause of the condition isn't relevant – it may have been work-related or not.
+FMLA protects the employee's job during the leave period.
+At the end of the leave, an employer must return the employee to their original job or equivalent.
+An employee may go on leave to deal with a severe health condition.

 Qualifying Reasons for FMLA

-- For the birth of child, and to care for the newborn child
+- For the birth of a child and to care for that newborn child

-- For a serious health condition that makes the employee unable to perform his or her job
+- For a serious health condition that makes the employee unable to perform their job

 Understanding Workers' Compensation

-Workers' compensation provides for health care and income replacement.
+Workers' compensation provides for healthcare and income replacement.
 It does not necessarily provide for job protection.
 Some state workers' compensation provisions do provide for job protection.
-In return for such benefits, workers’ compensation laws generally indicate that employees relinquish their right to sue their employers for work-related injuries.
+Workers' compensation laws generally indicate that employees relinquish their right to sue their employers for work-related injuries in return for such benefits.

-The practice of employers requiring employees to use FMLA to take time off work if they are injured on the job is technically legal.
-Under the state and federal FMLAs, an employer can count an employee's time out on workers' compensation as family and medical leave as long as the employee is out for a reason that meets the FMLA requirements as stated above.
-However, the employer must do its due diligence before making such a determination to make sure they are not allowing the employee to exhaust the benefits they may be eligible for because of workers' compensation laws.
+The practice of employers requiring employees to use FMLA to take time off from work if they are injured on the job is technically legal.
+Under the federal FMLA, an employer can count an employee's time out on workers' compensation as family and medical leave if the employee is out for a reason that meets the FMLA requirements.

 Overlap of FMLA and Workers' Comp

-The FMLA and workers' compensation provisions can overlap — an employee may suffer a workplace injury or illness that is a "serious health condition" under the FMLA as well.
+The FMLA and workers' compensation provisions can overlap.
+An employee may suffer a workplace injury or illness that is also a "serious health condition" under the FMLA.
 If this happens, the laws' provisions can run concurrently.
-In other words, an employee may be off work receiving workers' compensation benefits, and the time off is counted against the employee's applicable 12-week entitlement to job-protected FMLA leave.
+In other words, an employee may be off work receiving workers' compensation benefits.
+The time off is counted against the employee's applicable 12-week entitlement to job-protected FMLA leave.

-In situations where both the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides the greater rights and benefits to employees.
+When the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides greater rights and benefits to employees.
 Therefore, employers cannot require a worker to take time off under FMLA instead of workers' compensation if the person's injury makes them eligible for the benefits of workers' compensation.

-What are Your FMLA Rights With Respect to Workers' Comp?
+What Are Your FMLA Rights Concerning Workers' Comp?
 A Lawyer Can Help

 Contact a qualified workers' compensation attorney to make sure your rights are protected.